|

 were two cinemas that everyone went to religiously.
 There were nothing

 else.
-Never mind video games, there were no televisions or telephones.
+Never mind computers and video games, there weren't even televisions or telephones.

 What did we kids do for fun?
 Fight!
 My elder brother and I fought so